 A re-branding project for a charitable trust.
-The ECST runs 5 day voyages along the East coast for groups of children aboard the Thames sailing barge Thalatta.
-The fully responsive website is a bespoke design built using WordPress.
+The ECST runs children’s residential adventure sailing voyages along the East coast aboard the Thames sailing barge Thalatta.
+The project involved creating a new primary logo, sub logos, colour palette, typography style as well as design and build of a new website.

 Creating a Colour Palette